enc-project/map/README.md

 # enc project

-Trust in politics is broken.
+Trust in politics is eroding.
-Politicans say one thing and then do another.
+Politicans seem to say one thing but then do another.

 Our [political system](https://en.wikipedia.org/wiki/1708_British_general_election) was invented [before electricity](https://en.wikipedia.org/wiki/Electricity).
 Now we have the Internet, blockchains and generative AI.

-We **must** change our approach.
+We can change this, if enough of us want to.

 > I know that I know nothing ([plato](https://en.wikipedia.org/wiki/I_know_that_I_know_nothing))